Effective Date: March 16, 2020

 Information We Collect Through Automatic Data Collection Technologies.
 As you navigate through and interact with our Site, we may use automatic data collection technologies to collect certain information about your equipment, browsing actions and patterns, including:

-- Information about your computer and internet connection, including your IP address, operating system, browser type, clickstream patterns, the URL of the most recent website you visited before coming to our Site, the amount of time you spent on our Site, and the pages you viewed while on our Site.
+- Information about your computer, mobile device(s), and internet connection, including your IP address, operating system, browser type, clickstream patterns, the URL of the most recent website you visited before coming to our Site, the amount of time you spent on our Site, and the pages you viewed while on our Site.

 - We also may use these technologies to collect information about your online activities over time and across third-party websites or other online services (behavioral tracking).
 For more information on how to opt-out of third-party advertiser tracking mechanisms, please click here.

 The information we collect automatically is statistical data and may include Personal Information, but we may maintain it or associate it with Personal Information we collect in other ways or receive from third parties.
-It helps us to improve our Site and to deliver a better and more personalized service, including, but not limited to, by enabling us to: (a) estimate our audience/visitor size and usage patterns; (b) store information about your preferences, allowing us to customize and improve our Site; (c) speed up your searches; and/or, (d) recognize you when you return to our Site.
+It helps us to improve our Site and our Services, including, but not limited to, by enabling us to: (a) estimate our audience/visitor size and usage patterns; (b) store information about your preferences, allowing us to customize and improve our Site; (c) speed up your searches; and/or, (d) recognize you when you return to our Site.

 The technologies we use for this automatic data collection may include cookies, flash cookies, web beacons, pixel tracking, GIF and/or IP address.
 Each of these is discussed below.